MutazLafi/ESP32_Car/ReadMe.md

 Movment of The Car (Right , Left ,Forward and back) Position of the camera
 Flash Light
-Saving pictures to SD Card Using The Built-in SD Card Slot
 </p>

 <h3> Parts needed</h3>